rt-net/raspimouse2/README.md

 ## License

+(C) 2018 RT Corporation <support@rt-net.jp>

+Each file is licensed as stated in their headers.
-This repository is licensed under the Apache 2.0, see [LICENSE](./LICENSE) for details.
+If no license is specified, the file is licensed under the Apache License, Version 2.0.
+The full license text is available in the [LICENSE](./LICENSE) file or at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contributing